Edna Purviance Welcome to Paradise

 Music and Lyrics by Charles Chaplin

-Sung by Matt Monro
+Sung by Matt Monro.
+Link to recording.

 Written for the 1959 reissue of 'The Pilgrim'